ankitmoral/visual-studio-test/Readme.txt

-# This is my first line from Visual studio to GIT
+# This is my first line from Visual studio to Git

 Hello world !!